juniorsundarCasual/TGT/vault/volume-2.chapter-092.md

 Markus' eyes widened in surprise.

-Suddenly, Josie's tone turned incisive, "I can rest assured that Young miss has a strong and capable Senior brother such as yourself.
-And if what you said is true, that your Master played a large role in your success, I am glad to know that my Young miss will be treated well."
+Suddenly, Josie's tone turned incisive, "I can rest assured that Young Miss has a strong and capable Senior brother such as yourself.
+And if what you said is true, that your Master played a large role in your success, I am glad to know that my Young Miss will be treated well."

 The statements, though genuine, had a tinge of threat embedded into them that struck Markus.
 He realised that Josie wasn't speaking her mind, rather she was making a declaration.
 She was telling him to make sure that Jean wasn't harmed, wronged, or hurt in any way.